allison-dahan/mkdocs-material/docs/Task1Allison.md

 1. Run the command: `node` in your terminal.
 2. Test out whatever JavaScript code you would like.

-To exit this environment, there are a few methods:
+To exit this environment, there are two methods:

-**Method 1:** Commands
+**Method 1:** Using Commands

 1. Enter `.exit` in your terminal.